rndme/mostache/README.md

       }
     }
 is the partial yields `Mary (<a href="mailto:mary@example.com">MARY@EXAMPLE.COM</a>)` <br />
-The original mustache would need `email` hard-coded into the partial above.
+The original mustache would need `email` hard-coded into the partial above. <br />
+Unlike the original, you can also use an object of mixed strings and method properties.

 #### razor syntax